Ghent War (1449–1453): War

 At the siege of Oudenaarde, which lasted 12 to 13 days, the army of Ghent used one of the largest artillery bombardments to take place in Europe at the time, but the Burgundian garrison of the city, under the leadership of Simon de Lalaing, was able to withstand the attack.
 Geraardsbergen, where the Burgundian main force was located, also withstood a siege.
 The Burgundian main force was even able to unite with an army led by John of Burgundy, that marched from Seclin to relieve the sieges of Spiere and Helkijn on Friday 21 April, and relieved the siege of Oudenaarde on Monday 24 April.
 The forces of Ghent were forced to retreat, leaving behind their artillery on the banks of the Scheldt river.
 From 1 to 15 May Ghent was bombarded by the Burgundians, who eventually pulled back to Aalst, Dendermonde, and Oudenaarde.

 During the constant skirmishes, Philip's favorite illegitimate son, Corneille of Burgundy was killed at the Battle of Bazel on 14 June 1452.

 Dulle Griet, employed by the city of Ghent in the Siege of Oudenaarde.

 In July the Burgundians took the upper hand; they had amongst others taken control of the land east of Ghent, and secured the neutrality of the other cities.
 King Charles VII of France negotiated a six-week truce between the two parties.
 Philip the Good strengthened his garrisons at Aalst, Dendermonde, Oudenaarde, and Kortrijk, and his army pulled back to France for the winter.
 During the entire winter the garrisons, as well as the whole Flemish region, were pillaged and plundered by troops from Ghent without intervention from Philip the Good.
 Ghent troops were nearly able to blow up the entire Burgundian winter supply of gunpowder in Lille, but an observant guard extinguished the fuse in time.

 Philip attempted to negotiate a peace because Ghent, a rich city, was very valuable to him, but it refused any further negotiations.
 Halfway through 1453, Philip began a decisive military campaign that started on 18 June 1453.
 While a fleet moved up the Scheldt river from Sluis and Antwerp, Philip himself travelled from Lille in order to take the smaller Ghent possessions before marching on Ghent itself.
 On 27 June 1453, Schendelbeke was taken after two days of heavy artillery bombardment.
 After that the Poeke Castle was reduced to rubble from 2 to 5 July, though a prominent Knight of the Golden Fleece, Jacques de Lalaing, was killed.
 After every victory, all captured troops from Ghent were hanged and strangled; in Schendelbeke, 104 were killed.
 On 18 July, Burgundian troops reached the Gavere castle, the last bastion before the city of Ghent.
-At the castle, decisive battle was fought.
+At the castle, a decisive battle was fought.